Esri/mapbook-ios/README.md

 Read the [docs](./docs/README.md) for a detailed explanation of the application, including its architecture and how it leverages the ArcGIS platform, as well as how you can begin using the app right away.

 ## Get Started
-You will need [Xcode 11](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) with Swift 5 and the [ArcGIS Runtime SDK for iOS](https://developers.arcgis.com/ios/latest/swift/guide/install.htm) (v100.1 or later) installed locally.
+You will need [Xcode 11](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) with Swift 5 and the [ArcGIS Runtime SDK for iOS](https://developers.arcgis.com/ios/latest/swift/guide/install.htm) (v100.10 or later) installed locally.

-*Mapbook for iOS* now incorporates the [ArcGIS Runtime Toolkit for iOS](https://github.com/Esri/arcgis-runtime-toolkit-ios) (v100.9 or later) for additional functionality.
+*Mapbook for iOS* now incorporates the [ArcGIS Runtime Toolkit for iOS](https://github.com/Esri/arcgis-runtime-toolkit-ios) (v100.10 or later) for additional functionality.

-Note that the 100.10.0 release of the ArcGIS Runtime SDK for iOS replaces the installed "fat framework" `ArcGIS.framework` with a new binary framework `ArcGIS.xcframework`.
+Note that the 100.10 release of the ArcGIS Runtime SDK for iOS replaces the installed "fat framework" `ArcGIS.framework` with a new binary framework `ArcGIS.xcframework`.
 It also changes the location of the installed framework file and removes the need for the `strip-frameworks.sh` Build Phase.
-These changes have been incorporated in the lastest release of Mapbook.
-If you do not wish to upgrade to the 100.10.0 release of the SDK, but still wish to use the latest Mapbook release, you will need to remove the `ArcGIS.xcframework` embedded file, re-add the pre-100.10.0 `ArcGIS.framework` and re-add the Build Phase which executed the `strip-frameworks.sh` shell script.
-You will also need to use the 100.9.0 release of the ArcGIS Toolkit for iOS.
+These changes have been incorporated in the lastest release of *Mapbook for iOS*

 ### Fork the repo
 **Fork** the [Mapbook App](https://github.com/Esri/mapbook-ios/fork) repo.